chriswallace/chriswallace.net/portfolio/woodies.md

   </p>

   <p class="fade-in-element">
-    The first 3D release enabled all Woodies holders to play with their new avatars in <a href="https://decentraland.org">Decentraland</a>, a blockchain-powered metaverse where players can buy their own plots of land and build worlds together.
+    The first 3D release enabled all Woodies holders to play with their new avatars in Decentraland, a blockchain-powered metaverse where players can buy their own plots of land and build worlds together.
   </p>

   <img src="https://ik.imagekit.io/UltraDAO/chriswallace.net/WoodiesxDCL.gif" class="w-full max-w-prose fade-in-element mb-12 object-cover aspect-[5/2.6] shadow-xl rounded-xl" alt="">

   <p class="fade-in-element">
-    After that, we worked with <a href="https://niftyisland.com">Nifty Island</a> to bring all 9,739 models into their metaverse platform, where players get an island and can build a variety of structures, program games, and visit other islands to earn in-game currency.
+    After that, we worked with Nifty Island to bring all 9,739 models into their metaverse platform, where players get an island and can build a variety of structures, program games, and visit other islands to earn in-game currency.
   </p>
 </div>